cocotb/cocotb/documentation/source/troubleshooting.rst

 ------

 When executing the Makefile to run a cocotb test, a python shell interpreter is called from within the VPI/VHPI/FLI library.
-Hence it is not possible to directly attach a python debugger to the python process being part of the simulator that uses the aforementioned library.
+Hence it is not possible to directly attach a Python debugger to the Python process being part of the simulator that uses the aforementioned library.
+Using ``import pdb; pdb.set_trace()`` directly is also frequently not possible, due to the way that simulators interfere with stdin.

-To successfully debug your python code use the `remote_pdb`_ python package to create a :command:`pdb` instance accessible via a TCP socket:
+To successfully debug your Python code use the `remote_pdb`_ Python package to create a :command:`pdb` instance accessible via a TCP socket:

 .. _remote_pdb: https://pypi.org/project/remote-pdb/